fumitoh/modelx/doc/source/tutorial/basic_operations.rst

     >>> import modelx as mx

-By doing so, modelx API functions becomes accessible through ``mx``.
+By doing so, modelx API functions become accessible through ``mx``.
 The entire list of modelx API functions can be found in the :doc:`/reference/functions` section in the *Reference Guide*.
 All the sample scripts in this tutorial assume that the modelx module